Turtlelord26/2048Bot/Readme.md

 main in Program.fs is the entry point.

-The game engine is defined between the GameState and Tile files.
-Tile represents a single space on the 2048 board, while GameState is a 2DArray of Tiles and a score.
+The game engine is defined in the gameplay subdirectory.
+- Tile is a sum type that represents a single space on the 2048 board, either containing a value or being blank.
+- Board contains low-level functions that shift lists of Tiles and apply other state changes to the underlying Tile Array2D.
+- GameState is a data structure containing a 2DArray of Tiles and a score, and contains higher-level shift logic to effect moves to the Left, Right, Up, or Down, along with other state-modifying functions.
+- Moves combines GameState shifts with a random Tile insertion.
-Tile contains functions to shift a one-dimensional list of tiles, while GameState contains the logic to invoke this shift in different ways to effect Left, Right, Up, or Down moves.
-ValidatedGameState further augments state information by wrapping a GameState with a status value that indicates whether the game is in a victory or loss state.
+- ValidatedGameState further augments state information by wrapping a GameState with a status value that indicates whether the game is in a victory or loss state.

 The tests subdirectory contains a number of shift tests that compare an expected state with the result of shifting an initial state.